-This page provides an overview of the general timeline and milestones for Phase 1.
-See also:
+This page provides an overview of the general timeline and milestones for Phase 1 and Phase 2 of the Extension Service website.

 Phase 1: Timeline and milestones